codess-aus/FCC100DaysOfCode/README.md

 1. Going through things now I am familiar with the concepts means I can go through at a much faster pace, and slow down when the concept is less clear to me.
 2. #Python and #Javascript have a lot of stuff in common and the learnings for one make it easier for me to get the other

+#day060 #100daysofcode did about 20 levels of codecombat tonight.
+It's really quick when you know what you're doing

+#Day061 Finished Kithgard Dungeon and did 9 levels of Backwoods Forest.
+I definitely took way longer to work through this the first time.
+Being familiar with the concepts makes everything much easier... and so much quicker.
+And better.